grega913/cohort_202409/readme.md

-check if you are in the right project - ai01 in my case - gcloud projects list make sure repo exist in specified location on gcloud
+check if you are in the right project - ai01 in my case - gcloud projects list make sure repo exist in specified location on gcloud check last line in the docker for the starting file

 1. docker build -t cohort_202409 .
+   (2. optional) - to see if the docker works ok: docker run -d -p 8501:8501 cohort_202409
 2. docker tag cohort_202409 europe-west1-docker.pkg.dev/ai01-51d16/cohort/cohort_202409:latest
 3. docker push europe-west1-docker.pkg.dev/ai01-51d16/cohort/cohort_202409:latest